 20th Annual Japanese American New Year Celebrations Mochitsuki Portland, WA Jan.
+31

-31 Portland State University
+Portland State University 1825 S.W.

-1825 S.W.
 Broadway

-Portland's annual Japanese

-New Year celebration has

-been going on since 1996.
+Portland's annual Japanese New Year celebration has been going on since 1996.

-The goal of Mochitsuki is to

 The goal of Mochitsuki is to celebrate tradition by sharing Japanese and Japanese American culture.
 Info: Visit www.mochi pdx.org.

 ADVERTISE HERE

 Events in the calendar section are listed based on space availability.
 Place a 'Spotlight' ad with photos of your event for maximum exposure.
 FOR MORE INFO: tiffany@pacificcitizen.org (213) 620-1767

-In Memoriam

 Aoki, Dave Yukio, 86;

 Gardena, CA; Sept.
-9; he was predeceased by his wife, Bessie "Boots" Wong, he is survived by his children, Brenda Aoki, Laura Ishikawa, Donna Yamada, Lisa Toailoa, Theresa Pereira and David Aoki Jr., sister, Ester Kuratani, brother, Huch Aoki, qc.
-14. Arase, Paul, 94;
+9; he was predeceased by his wife, Bessie "Boots" Wong; he is survived by his children, Brenda Aoki, Laura Ishikawa, Donna Yamada, Lisa Toailoa, Theresa Pereira and David Aoki Jr.; sister, Ester Kuratani; brother, Huch Aoki; gc: 14.

+Arase, Paul, 94;

 Torrance, CA; Aug.
 26; he was a MIS veteran of WWII; he is survived by his companion, Shirley Shishido; son, Randal (Shinko) Arase; gc: 2; ggc: 1.

-Ariyasu, Chiyeko Maxine, 90; Los Angeles, CA, Aug.
-8, she was predeceased by her husband, Jim Masaru Ariyasu; son, Bruce Ariyasu; sister, Miyeko Wakano, sister, Misako Miyake; daughter-in-law, Beverly Ariyasu, she is also survived by many nieces, nephews and other relatives; gc.
-1. Egusa, Morey, 95; Stockton, CA;
+Ariyasu, Chiyeko Maxine, 90;

+Los Angeles, CA; Aug.
+8; she was predeceased by her husband, Jim Masaru Ariyasu; son, Bruce Ariyasu; sister, Miyeko Wakano; sister, Misako Miyake; daughter-in-law, Beverly Ariyasu; she is also survived by many nieces, nephews and other relatives; gc: 1.

+Egusa, Morey, 95; Stockton, CA;

 Aug.
-20; he was predeceased by his wife, Michie; son, Don; he is survived by his sons, Bob (Jeanne) and Jay, sister, Matsumi Hada, gc.
-2. Eto, Yoshiaki, 92; Los Angeles, CA, Sept.
-25, he is survived by his wife, Mieko Eto; children, Takashi (Midori), Hiroshi (Mitsuko) and Isao Eto; sister, Nobuko Shibata; gc.
-4. Fugami, Caryn Taka, 63; Long Beach, CA; Sept.
-14; she is survived by her husband, Clyde Fugami; siblings, Jo Ann Kaba, Gary Taka and Barbara Serhal, she is also survived by many nieces, nephews and other relatives.
-Fukunaga, Tsutomu, 91; Los Angeles, CA, Sept.
-10, he is survived by his goddaughter, Laura Quan; family members, Robert, Jennifer and Jonathan Quan; he was predeceased by his parents, Chikamatsu and Ichi Wakida Fukunaga.
+20; he was predeceased by his wife, Michie; son, Don; he is survived by his sons, Bob (Jeanne) and Jay; sister, Matsumi Hada; gc: 2.

+Fugami, Caryn Taka, 63; Long Beach, CA; Sept.
+14; she is survived by her husband, Clyde Fugami; siblings, Jo Ann Kaba, Gary Taka and Barbara Serhal; she is also survived by many nieces, nephews and other relatives.

+Fukunaga, Tsutomu, 91;

+Los Angeles, CA; Sept.
+10; he is survived by his goddaughter, Laura Quan; family members, Robert, Jennifer and Jonathan Quan; he was predeceased by his parents, Chikamatsu and Ichi Wakida Fukunaga.